tubakousar/gualleryapp/README.md

 A simple and elegant React Gallery App to showcase and interact with images in a responsive and user-friendly interface.

+Login System:

+Users must enter the correct password to access the app.
 ## Features
 - Display images in a gallery format.
 - View images in fullscreen mode on click.